greg-raven/Impeachment-Chronicles/_posts/2021-03-15-mollie-hemingway-on-some-of-the-many-trump-hoaxes-the-media-created.md

 >
 > <cite>Mollie Hemingway, via Twitter</cite>

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Today’s reveal that WaPo allowed a political opponent to anonymously invent Trump quotes is quite the story.
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Today's reveal that WaPo allowed a political opponent to anonymously invent Trump quotes is quite the story.
 But my favorite &quot;anonymous&quot; story remains &quot;Anonymous&quot;!
 That was when the NYT tried to suggest a disgruntled low-level staffer was Trump cabinet official or family member.</p>&mdash; Mollie (@MZHemingway) <a href="https://twitter.com/MZHemingway/status/1371712363200704513?ref_src=twsrc%5Etfw">March 16, 2021</a></blockquote>

 > And instead he was like "John Willoughby, III," at the Bureau of Engraving or some such.
 I love that story so much.
 Also, there were no repercussions for the NYT, other than the further loss of credibility.
 WP and CNN also ran puff pieces/hired the low-level dude.
 Good times.
 >